mahmadza/BullCall/README.md

-# financial_market
+# BullCall
-Collection of codes to mine and analyze data related to personal finance and the financial market.
+Collection of codes to mine and analyze data on economics and financial markets.

-DISCLAIMER: Please consult your financial planner before making any financial decision.
-This resource is for your education and entertainment only.
+DISCLAIMER: Please consult a financial professional before making any financial decision.
+This resource is for your education and entertainment only (mostly entertainment).